 Spend time with some hands on activities, from building a small eco house to an edible garden.
 There’s a whole range to choose from and can be tailored for events, from developing individual confidence, through to team working and collaborative thinking to reach a high standard of delivery outputs.

-CAT also has a 24 bedroom 4* graded accommodation and meeting spaces available for hire in this carefully designed eco building, heated with onsite biomass boilers and roof top thermal cells.
+CAT also has a 24 bedroom 4 star graded accommodation and meeting spaces available for hire in this carefully designed eco building, heated with onsite biomass boilers and roof top thermal cells.
 The first floor opens up onto a shared garden balcony with spectacular views of Snowdonia National Park.

 The idyllic location

-Set in an idyllic position overlooking the crystal waters sits the 4* Lake Vyrnwy Hotel and Spa.
-A place to rejuvinate and unwind, with salt steam, whirlpool and luxurious body treatments available, that offers a journey through fire and ice.
+Set in an idyllic position overlooking the crystal waters sits the 4 star Lake Vyrnwy Hotel and Spa.
+A place to rejuvenate and unwind, with salt steam, whirlpool and luxurious body treatments available, that offers a journey through fire and ice.
 The hotel has 52 individually decorated rooms, the majority with lake views and some with private balconies and corporate facilities for up to 200 people, this 130 year old hotel is a world away from the bustle of busy towns and cities, set in acres of garden and woodland.
 There are conference spaces, meeting rooms and spaces for private receptions, gala dinners and product launches, whilst the AA rosette restaurant on site serves up the best by season locally sourced produce from Wales.

 The place to team build

 Just outside the Lake Vyrnwy hotel and nestled in the substantive grounds, are a number of activities including clay pigeon shooting and archery.
 On site fully qualified APSI instructors (Association of Professional Shooting Instructors) welcome groups and provide guidance through the first steps into this sport, teaching skills and techniques to improve aim and hit those all important targets, a great way to improve confidence and focus the mind.